HoangGuruu/ci-cd-aws/README.md

 --------------------------------------------------------------
 ## 2. Project Step by Step
 `In this project you can find any simple web to add for this solution.
 I added for you 2 web project`
+### Note : I added feature about git branch for you .
+About git branch :
+7. What is a Git branch?
+Answer: A Git branch is a pointer to a sequence of commits, representing an independent line of development in a Git repository.
+It allows developers to diverge from the main line of development and work separately without affecting the main codebase.
+Once the feature or fix on the branch is complete, it can be merged back into the main branch or any other branch.

+8. How is a Git branch applied in real-life projects?
+Answer: In real-life projects, Git branches are used to manage different development tasks concurrently.
+For instance, developers often create separate branches for new features, bug fixes, or experiments.
+This ensures that the main codebase (often the "master" or "main" branch) remains stable.
+Once development on a branch is completed and tested, it is merged back into the main branch, making the changes available to everyone.
+Using branches helps teams maintain a clean and functional main codebase while allowing for parallel development efforts.

+## Start ---->
 # Part 1
 ## 1. AWS Codecommit
 - Create repository : demo-app